reeddunkle/Codjo/Problem6_DFS/README.md

 Tests
 ----

-This is taken from [this](https://www.hackerrank.com/challenges/connected-cell-in-a-grid) problem.
+This is taken from [this](https://www.hackerrank.com/challenges/connected-cell-in-a-grid) HackerRank problem.
 I'd like you to use HR's tests.

 Because HR's I/O system takes a little getting used to, here it the pattern that I use for almost all of my HR problems: